department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/text-revisions/686-punch-list-0420.md

 ### Dependent death section

-- [ ] Change add button to: "Report another deceased dependent"
+- [x] Change add button to: "Report another deceased dependent EDIT: No longer doing this per conversation with Jim.
-- [ ] Add header to list/loop gray box: "Next dependent"
+- [x] Add header to list/loop gray box: "Next dependent" EDIT: No longer doing this per conversation with Jim.
 - [ ] Bold "or" in labels under the "Place of death" section
 - [x] Change City (or APO/FPO/DPO) to: "City **or** county"